Introduction

 the results after the Tab key is pressed - a

 Studio.
-The same is true of code snippets like <audio>
+The same is true of code snippets like <audio>, the entire

 element block is created.